 Buying things you can't afford might give you a short-term buzz, but in the long run, it's extremely stressful.

 Spend below your means.
 Save money.
 Wait until you can afford it.
-Live free.
+Live a debt-free life.

 5. Your kids aren't you.

-You are the vessel to bring your children into the world and their caretakers until they can care for themselves.
+You are the vessels to bring your children into the world and their caretakers until they can care for themselves.

 You can teach them, love them, and support them, but you can't change them.
 They are unique individuals who must live their own lives and learn from their own mistakes.
 Let them.

 Time and money spent accumulating material things will one day irritate you.

 You have to clean, maintain, store, and move stuff.
 The less stuff you have in your life, the freer you are.
 Purchase mindfully.
 Simplify.
 Declutter your life.